-Starring Michael B. Jordan and Jamie Foxx in the true story of a young Harvard-educated lawyer trying to free a man who was sent to Alabama’s death row for a crime he didn’t commit, “Just Mercy” is the kind of film that poses the question, “Is it OK to be preachy if you’re doing it for a very good cause?”
-The TIFF audience’s answer was a resounding yes, and it won’t be surprising if some awards voters agree.
+Starring Michael B. Jordan and Jamie Foxx in the true story of a young Harvard-educated lawyer trying to free a man who was sent to Alabama's death row for a crime he didn't commit, "Just Mercy" is the kind of film that poses the question, "Is it OK to be preachy if you're doing it for a very good cause?"
+For the audience at the Toronto International Film Festival, where the film premiered, the answer was a resounding yes.

 Stevenson, of course, learns about the difficulties in fighting racial injustice in the Deep South, from the strip search he endures when he first tries to visit prison clients, to bomb threats and late-night traffic stops at the hands of cops with their guns drawn.

 Jordan communicates volumes with glances and grunts, but he's also playing a man who loves to deliver statements of purpose: Stevenson gives big speeches in court but also in the office and in the car and across the dining-room table.
 It's a bit much sometimes, though a pre-screening speech at TIFF from the real-life Stevenson suggests that it's probably pretty accurate, too.